Sebastian Münzenmaier

 Sebastian Münzenmaier (born 2 July 1989) is a German politician.
 Born in Darmstadt, Hesse, he represents Alternative for Germany (AfD).
-Sebastian Münzenmaier has served as a member of the Bundestag from the state of Rhineland-Palatinate since 2017.
+Münzenmaier has served as a member of the Bundestag from the state of Rhineland-Palatinate since 2017.

 Biography

 Münzenmaier was a member of the German Freedom Party before joining the AfD in 2013.
-He became member of the bundestag after the 2017 German federal election.
+He became member of the Bundestag after the 2017 German federal election.
 He is a member of the Committee for Tourism.

+Münzenmaier is a deputy leader of AfD's parliamentary group.